enarve/sicp-notes/1_procedures/1_elements_of_programming/notes.md

 ### Example: square roots by Newton's method

 Procedures are much like mathematical functions.
-Procedures must be effective.
+But procedures are imperative descriptions, whereas functions — declarative.
+Procedures are _how to_ instructions.

+Square root of x: make a guess y, take an average between y and x / y, use it as a new guess, repeat.